MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-landing-zone-data-products.md

 ![Data Products Resource Group](./images/dataproductsrg.png)

-## Multiple Resource Groups by Data Domain
+## Multiple Resource Groups by Data Product

-Data Products are compute or polyglot persistence services that may be required depending on the use case.
+Data Products are computed or polyglot persistence services that may be required depending on the use case.
 We therefore expect multiple resource groups by data product.

 Examples of Data Products include: